Table of Contents

 Course Description

-The purpose of this course is to cover advanced methods for meta-analysis with particular emphasis on using the statistical software R. Therefore, course participants are expected to have an understanding of standard meta-analytic techniques and methodology (see below for course prerequisites).
+The purpose of this course is to cover advanced methods for meta-analysis with particular emphasis on using the statistical software R for the analyses.
+Therefore, course participants should ideally have an understanding of standard meta-analytic techniques and methods (see below for course prerequisites).

-We will start out by briefly reviewing standard meta-analytic models (i.e., equal/fixed-effects, random-effects, and meta-regression models), focusing on how to fit these models in R. This will then be the starting point to delve into more complex data structures that one may encounter in practice and to consider appropriate models for analyzing such data.
-Models and techniques to be discussed in this context include multilevel and multivariate models, methods for dealing with dependent/correlated outcomes, network meta-analysis (or what is also known as multiple/mixed treatment comparisons), models with crossed random effects, phylogenetic meta-analysis, and spatio-temporal models.
+We will start out by briefly reviewing standard meta-analytic models (i.e., equal/fixed-effects, random-effects, and meta-regression models), focusing on how to fit and interpret these models in R. This will then be the starting point to delve into more complex data structures that one may encounter in practice and to consider appropriate models for analyzing such data.
+Models and techniques to be discussed in this context include multilevel and multivariate models, methods for dealing with dependent/correlated outcomes including cluster-robust inference methods (also known as robust variance estimation), arm-based versus contrast-based models, network meta-analysis / mixed treatment comparisons, meta-analysis of diagnostic tests, models with crossed random effects, phylogenetic meta-analysis, spatio-temporal models, and location-scale models.
+We will also examine the distinction between models that assume normal sampling distributions for the observed outcomes and models that are based on alternative distributional assumptions (e.g., random/mixed-effects (conditional) logistic and Poisson regression models).

 Course Prerequisites

-Course participants are expected to have an understanding of standard meta-analytic methods and ideally some prior experience with analyzing meta-analytic data.
-Most importantly, participants should be familiar with the computation and interpretation of outcome measures commonly used in meta-analyses (e.g., raw or standardized mean differences, ratios of means, risk/odds ratios, risk differences, raw or Fisher's r-to-z transformed correlations) and the interpretation and application of equal/fixed-effects, random-effects, and meta-regression models.
-I also offer a meta-analysis course that covers these topics in great detail.
+Course participants should ideally have an understanding of standard meta-analytic methods and some prior experience with analyzing meta-analytic data.
+Most importantly, participants should be familiar with the computation and interpretation of outcome measures commonly used in meta-analyses (e.g., risk/odds ratios, risk differences, raw or standardized mean differences, response ratios (ratios of means), raw or Fisher's r-to-z transformed correlations) and the interpretation and application of equal/fixed-effects, random-effects, and meta-regression models.
+I also offer a more introductory meta-analysis course that covers these and other topics in great detail.

-Finally, further below, you will find a list of references, which describe some of the models and methods that will be discussed during the course.
-If you have the time, feel very ambitious, and don't already know these papers in the first place, it would be ideal to at least skim through them ahead of time in preparation for the course (and to get a better idea of the course contents).
-But this is not a course prerequisites per se – all of the models and methods to be discussed will be introduced step by step during the course without assuming that you have already read each and every paper listed below.
+Finally, further below, you will find a list of references which describe some of the models and methods that will be discussed during the course.
+If you have the time and feel very ambitious, it would be ideal to at least skim through them ahead of time in preparation for the course (and to get a better idea of the course contents).
+But this is not a course prerequisites per se – all of the models and methods will be introduced step-by-step during the course without assuming that you have already read the papers listed below.

 How to Prepare for the Course